 In part one: Security and Controls in Microsoft Dynamics AX, we discussed security and controls and why they are important for your business.
 We talked about different forms that risk can take.
-In this post, we will talk about how business risks relate to your key business systems, determine who should have security access and how to keep on top of security and controls in a way that ensures a balanced and workable business environment.
+In this post, part two, we will discuss how business risks relate to your key business systems, determine who should have security access and how to keep on top of security and controls in a way that ensures a balanced and workable business environment.

 Mitigating risks within your key business systems